 They can be done on the individual level, such as asking a person to voluntarily stay home when exposed to a disease or requiring sick people to stay home.
 This also applies to communities.
 When community containment measures are used, the goal is to stop or slow an outbreak.
 For a community-wide COVID-19 response, the public health community and Tarrant County Public Health agree that individuals should avoid groups of people that are not a part of your family unit, social distance, wear a mask and wash your hands frequently.

 It is not realistic to think these techniques are going to stop all disease.
-However, they are meant to slow the rate of new infections to a point where the healthcare system can respond and provide time for vaccines and other prophylactic efforts to reach production.
+However, they are meant to slow the rate of new infections to a point where the healthcare system can respond and provide time for everyone to get vaccinated.